 Taxing times for popular South Side restaurant eased by county agency

-Josephine’s Cookin’ in Chatham hasn’t paid its property taxes in 12 years.
+Josephine’s Cooking in Chatham hasn’t paid its property taxes in 12 years.
 Thanks to the actions of the Cook County Land Bank Authority, it’s avoided losing the property through a tax sale.

-Josephine’s Cookin’ is a South Side institution, popular among soul food fans and politicians, but records show it hasn’t paid its property taxes in 12 years.
+Josephine’s Cooking is a South Side institution, popular among soul food fans and politicians, but records show it hasn’t paid its property taxes in 12 years.

 Altogether, the owners — “Mother” Josephine Wade and her son Victor Love — owe more than $500,000 in taxes and penalties.